✓ Updated June 2026

 Campania Express Train

-A more comfortable and faster alternative to the Circumvesuviana, the Campania Express is a tourist-oriented train that makes fewer stops and has air conditioning.
-It's ideal if you prioritize comfort and speed.
+A more comfortable and direct alternative to the Circumvesuviana, the Campania Express is a tourist-oriented train that makes fewer stops and runs directly from Naples to Pompeii.
+It's air-conditioned and has luggage space.

 Private Transfer/Taxi